cortex-lab/phy/design/merge-view-architecture.md

 ### 7.5 View closing and lifecycle

 Closing Merge View is a cancel intent.
-Cancellation must complete before the view is removed or hidden.
-Re-entering Merge mode must be able to recreate or reveal the view without retaining stale local state.
+Cancellation must complete before the view is hidden.
+Merge View and its dock persist for the dataset session, and re-entering Merge mode reveals and freshly projects controller state into the same objects.
+Only GUI shutdown disconnects and releases them.

 Application shutdown must not accidentally save the transient empty Cluster selection produced by Merge mode as the next Normal-mode selection.
 Either